No AI in email: Artificial Intelligence will not fix the email problem. Here is why.

 How AI infringes our privacy

-In the scenarios described above the use of AI in emails creates more work, not less.
-On top of that today’s AI tools use your information, your data to train their systems.
+It’s no secret that most of today’s AI tools use your information, your data to train their systems.
 For instance, Google just changed its privacy policy which now states that the tech giant can use all publicly available information to train its AI systems Google Translate, Bard and Cloud AI.
 There’s even a rumour that Google has used private Gmail data to train Bard, but this has been denied by Google, and Gemini - the newest AI tool by Google - also accesses Gmail data when answering requests.
+Plus, Gemini installs automatically on your Android and you must stop this manually.

 Just email

-That’s why we at Tutanota will not add AI functionality to our encrypted email client.
+That’s why we at Tutanota will not add cloud-based AI functionality to our encrypted email client.
 Instead we focus on what is important: protecting your data to the maximum with automatic encryption.

 With Tutanota you get the most secure email service - without unnecessary and privacy-infringing functionalities.